How to clean your dog’s paws?

 But why is it important to clean your dog’s paws?

-STEP 2: Pawshake.
 Next step is to teach your dog how to give his/her paw to you.
-Ask him/her to sit, then put your hand out flat and ask for their paw, remember to alter between left and right.
+Ask him/her to sit, then put your hand out flat and ask for their paw.
+Remember to alter between left and right.
 I also switch my hands so they know that right goes on right and left goes on left.
-Success is praised and rewarded and then of course repeated slowly increasing the time you hold each paw in your hand.
+Success is praised and rewarded.
+Then repeat, slowly increasing the time you hold each paw in your hand.

-Mind you some dogs do not like to be touched in between their paws so if your dog pulls his/her paw away then he/she is not ready for that step yet and you need to go back again and start with touching above and below the paw, and whenever you go in between the pads then extra praise and reward if your dog lets you (here a high quality treat would be recommended so your dog really feels like they are getting something good out of something that might be less comfortable).
+Mind you some dogs do not like to be touched in between their paws.
+If your dog pulls his/her paw away then he/she is not ready for that step.
+Go back a step and start with touching above and below the paw.
+When your dog is comfortable with that, then start with going in between and reward if no reaction (Use a high quality treat, so your dog really feels like they are getting something good out of something that might be less comfortable).

-Voila in 5 easy steps your dog’s paws is cleaned, remember to repeat the exercise daily and before you know it, it has become a habit just like the walk itself is.
+Voila in 5 easy steps your dog’s paws is cleaned.
+Remember to repeat the exercise daily and before you know it, it has become a habit just like the walk itself.

 Happy clean paw high 5s to you all!

 Want to read more?
 Go read How to brush your dog’s teeth – A 7-step guide